Facts and figures

 The University of Glasgow

-- is rated fourth in the UK for international student satisfaction (among universities participating in the International Student Barometer Summer 2013)
+- is rated third in the UK for international student satisfaction (among universities participating in the International Student Barometer Summer 2013)

 - has more than 25,000 undergraduate and postgraduate students